Preparation for the funeral service

 - Sporting community or academic achievement awards also tell us what has been achieved in a person's life and are fitting symbols used during the funeral service.

-- Art, craft, other artefacts and hobbies add to the dimension of the life being celebrated.
+- A person’s art, craft, other artefacts and hobbies all add to the dimension of the life being celebrated.

-The selection and use of music speaks to us about the person’s own love and character; as we listen to it we can reflect on how they touched our lives personally.
+The selection and use of music speaks to us about the person’s own life, their love and character; as we listen to a chosen piece of music we can reflect on how they touched our lives personally.

-Music can be played from CDs, or by engaging musicians (such as organists, bagpipers, keyboardists, guitarists, violinists and even a bugler).
+Music can be played from CDs or playlists, or by engaging musicians (such as organists, bagpipers, keyboardists, guitarists, violinists and even a bugler).

-Choirs, singers, and soloists can also be arranged for a service.
+Choirs, singers, and soloists can also be arranged for a service to make it more individual.

-Part of our personalised service is to assist with the collection of this music and creation of photo montages that enhance to time that you reflect on your loved one.
+Part of our personalised service is to assist with the collection of this music and the creation of a photomontage that when viewed, enhances the time that you reflect on your loved one.

-Once the details of the funeral service are confirmed, a funeral Order of Service is provided for funeral attendees.
+Once the details of the funeral service are confirmed, a funeral service booklet is provided for those attending the funeral.

-Individual funeral Order of Service booklets including funeral readings further personalise the funeral and reflect directly and precisely the life of a loved one.
-This can be through the use of a favourite photo or landscape, a sporting logo or a family crest.
+Individual funeral service booklets may include chosen poetic or religious readings to further personalise the funeral.
+They reflect directly and precisely the life of a loved one.
+This can be through the use of a favourite photo or landscape taken with the deceased in it, a sporting logo of a club or a family crest (just as a few examples).